gkthiruvathukal/task-pp-scala/README.md

 ## ⚠️  Disclaimer

 This project is an early-stage **prototype** — a **Minimum Viable Application (MVA)** — intended to demonstrate basic patterns in lightweight parallel computing using Scala and ZeroMQ.
+All features of more "advanced" parallel computing systems are deliberately absent.

 It is **not yet production-ready**.
+It is also **not a framework yet**.
 The focus here is on how to develop type-safe, ahead-of-time compiled applications to run on modern supercomputers/clusters.
+Most importantly, the primary use case is **embarrassing** parallelism.

 If you are looking for a Python-based solution, we do plan to make a version available but not until the core abstractions are in place.
 We are polyglot programmers who have worked with many languages, including C, C++, Java, Scala, Go, and Rust, among others and understand/appreciate language preferences.

-Although We welcome feedback, we kindly ask that you wait for a formal release before opening issues or requesting features.
+Although we welcome feedback, we kindly ask that you wait for a formal release before opening issues or requesting features.

 If you're interested in contributing or collaborating, feel free to reach out via [my GitHub profile](https://github.com/gkthiruvathukal).
 I'm happy to connect and discuss ideas for how this work can grow.